kubernetes-csi/docs/book/src/functional-testing.md

 `SkipUnsupportedTest` simply skips any tests that you define there.

-Depending on your plugin's specs, you would implement other interaces defined [here](https://github.com/kubernetes/kubernetes/blob/6644db9914379a4a7b3d3487b41b2010f226e4dc/test/e2e/storage/testsuites/testdriver.go#L61).
-For example the [NFS testdriver](https://github.com/kubernetes-csi/csi-driver-nfs/blob/193faa0f2aa92a3be0855764a1126ff3cdcd3e77/test/nfs-testdriver.go#L66) also implements PreprovisionedVolumeTestDriver and PreprovisionedPVTestDriver interfaces, to enable pre-provisoned tests.
+Depending on your plugin's specs, you would implement other interfaces defined [here](https://github.com/kubernetes/kubernetes/blob/6644db9914379a4a7b3d3487b41b2010f226e4dc/test/e2e/storage/testsuites/testdriver.go#L61).
+For example the [NFS testdriver](https://github.com/kubernetes-csi/csi-driver-nfs/blob/193faa0f2aa92a3be0855764a1126ff3cdcd3e77/test/nfs-testdriver.go#L66) also implements PreprovisionedVolumeTestDriver and PreprovisionedPVTestDriver interfaces, to enable pre-provisioned tests.

 After implementing the testdriver for your CSI plugin, you would create a `csi-volumes.go` file, where the implemented testdriver is used to run in-tree storage testsuites, [similar to how the NFS CSI plugin does so](https://github.com/kubernetes-csi/csi-driver-nfs/blob/193faa0f2aa92a3be0855764a1126ff3cdcd3e77/test/csi-volumes.go#L37).
 This is where you would define which testsuites you would want to run for your plugin.
 All available in-tree testsuites can be found [here](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/storage/testsuites).